 - High security contractor scenarios.
 Say you don’t want your data on a contractor’s laptop, instead of shipping them a corporate laptop, just spin up a cloud desktop.

 One pattern here is that these are all part-time scenarios.
 So that means for a typical business professional who does a mixture of working from the office, business travel, and working from home, VDI isn’t going to be replacing their locally installed Windows copy any time soon.

-What’s more likely to change for these user?
+What’s more likely to change for these user in 2019?
 The company could to decide to offer Macs (just look at Jamf’s growth, or how you can now deploy Office apps from the Mac App Store).
 Or the company will bring in elements of the Modern Management spectrum.
 Maybe some users with narrower requirements can go over to Chromebooks, too.

 Again, the key here is that it’s a part-time scenario.
 With traditional on-premises VDI, there’s no way you’d go to all that expense and trouble for an app that gets used only a couple of days a year (and not just so a few departments could go to Macs).
 But now, things like Windows Virtual Desktop, which is basically free except for the workload compute hours, make this possible.

 So is this the year of VDI?
 I don’t think there will ever be a single year of VDI, though this is certainly the year that everyone is talking about cloud desktops.